-Executive Summary
+Executive Summary 1

-Introduction and Methods
+Introduction and Methods 3

-Analysis of SB 5122 and the Scientific Evidence
+Analysis of HB 1440 and the Scientific Evidence 5

-Logic Model
+Logic Model .
+12

-Summaries of Findings
+Summaries of Findings .
+13

+Other considerations .
+21

-Annotated References
+Annotated References .
+31

-Executive Summary SB 5122, Concerning the jurisdiction of juvenile court (2021 Legislative Session)
+Executive Summary HB 1440, Concerning the jurisdiction of juvenile court (2023 Legislative Session)

-Evidence indicates that SB 5122 would likely decrease criminal legal system involvement for some youth aged 8 through 12 years and for some emerging adults aged 18 and 19 years, which would likely improve health outcomes, reduce recidivism, and decrease penalties and collateral consequences.
-It is unclear how the bill would impact equity.
+Evidence indicates that HB 1440 would likely decrease juvenile criminal legal system involvement and recidivism for some youth aged 8 through 13 years, which would improve health outcomes across the life course.
+It is unclear how the bill may impact equity.